Tallinn Airport sits just 4 km from the Old Town. In practice, you reach central Tallinn within 15–20 minutes of leaving the terminal.

 Best Way to Get from Tallinn Airport to City Centre

-The Easiest Way — Bus No. 2 or 15.
-In practice, this direct connection works best for most travellers.
+The Easiest Way – Tram 2 or 4, or Bus 2.
+In practice, the newly reopened tram connection works best for most travellers.

-The official source for schedules is Transport.Tallinn, but most travellers simply use Google Maps, which mirrors the same data and works well in English.
+The official source for schedules is Transport.Tallinn, but most travellers simply use Google Maps, which displays the same public transport schedules and works reliably in English.

-The stop is directly outside the terminal exit — you walk perhaps five metres.
-An electronic display shows the bus number and arrival time.
+The stop is directly outside the terminal exit – you walk perhaps five metres.
+An electronic display shows the tram and bus numbers and arrival times.

 Ticket Price & Where to Buy